General Reservation Policies

 Once you hear thunder and or see lightning, you must seek shelter until 30 minutes from the last sound of thunder and or vision of lightning.
 When you first see lightning or hear thunder, that is the time to take action.
 Go to a building or a vehicle.
 Lightning often precedes rain, so don't wait for the rain to begin before suspending activities.
 Groups are expected to adhere to this policy independently in addition to following the directions of any RecWell staff member that enforces this policy.
 Failure to follow this policy or directives from RecWell staff will be documented and may impact eligibility for future reservation requests.
 Each weather situation is unique and it may be necessary to cancel the event instead of delaying the event.

 The Department of Recreation and Wellness reserves the right to determine safety of the playing field based on weather.
 Groups are expected to adhere to the Thunder and Lightning Policy.
 Groups are also to understand that periods of heavy rain may soak the playing field enough to make it hazardous both for the participants and for the care of the field.
 RecWell administration reserves the right to cancel field use based on assessing weather impact to participant safety or field care.

 All requests for event or reservation of space should be submitted online for routing.
+Reservations must be made at least 14 days in advance.
 A RecWell staff member will follow-up with you following your online submission.